platform6/platform6/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Java, UIPath, ASP.net, HTML/CSS
+Java, Python, UIPath, ASP.net, HTML/CSS
 - 🌱 I’m currently learning ...
-Java
+Java and Python
 - 👯 I’m looking to collaborate on ... anything!
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...